nisbweb/HacktoberfestNISB/CONTRIBUTING.md

 # To add all files to the branch
 $ git add .
 ```
-At the end, push your work to your remote repository using
+At the end, push the work you have done to your remote repository using
 ```sh
 # Push your work to your remote repository
 $ git push -u origin branchName